joshuaisaact/AIgument/README.md

 ## Features

 - Watch different AI models debate each other
-- Choose from various models (GPT-4, GPT-3.5, Claude, Gemini)
+- Choose from various models (e.g., GPT-4o, Claude 3 Sonnet, Gemini 1.5 Flash)
+- Assign unique personalities to each debater (e.g., Pirate, Butler, Sassy Drag Queen)
+- Control the "spiciness" or intensity of the debate
 - Vote on which argument you think is better
+- Browse and view previously saved debates
 - Simple, clean interface focused on the debate

 ## Getting Started